epam/edp-install/docs/operator-guide/logsight-integration.md

 ## Overview

-In order to understand if a microservice or a component is ready for the deployment, EDP suggests analysing logs via Logsight to decide if the deployment is risky or not.
+In order to understand if a microservice or a component is ready for the deployment, EDP suggests analyzing logs via Logsight to decide if the deployment is risky or not.

 Please find more about Logsight in the official documentation: